felixwittwer/homeassistant_automaic_greenhouse/README.md

 ### Wiring

-Wehn you have coosen your parts and want to build your Green Assistant have alook at this wiring diagramm of all the sensors.
+When you have choosen your parts and want to build your Green Assistant have alook at this wiring diagramm of all the sensors.

 <img src="./core/wiring diagram.png" height="400" />